oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-noncdb/migrate-to-noncdb.md

 >**Note:** This lab environment is setup with Enterprise Manager Cloud Control Release 13.5 RU7, and database 19.12 as Oracle Management Repository.

-## Task 1: Review pre-requisites completed in advance
+## Task 1: Review prerequisites completed in advance

-In the interest of simplifying the setup and to save time, the following steps were completed in advance and covered in this lab.
+In the interest of simplifying the setup and to save time, the following requirements were completed in advance and covered in this lab.
 Please review accordingly for reference.

 - Source and destination targets are discovered in Enterprise Manager
     1. On the browser window on the right preloaded with *Enterprise Manager*, if not already logged in, click on the *Username* field and login with the credentials provided below